Our Methodology

 How We Calculate the Efficiency Score

-Every nonprofit receives an Efficiency Score on a 0-100 scale (A-F) based on four financial health indicators:
+Every nonprofit receives an Efficiency Score on a 0-100 scale (A-F) based on three financial-health indicators, all drawn from fields the IRS Form 990 feed actually reports:

-- Revenue Growth Consistency — 20% weight.
+- Revenue Growth Consistency, 35% weight.
 Year-over-year revenue trends over the most recent 3-5 years of filings.
-Consistent growth indicates sustainable fundraising and community support.
+Steady growth with low volatility indicates sustainable funding rather than dependence on one-off windfalls.

 Data Collection Process